CrossingsCon/crossingscon.org/_static/about.md

 ---
 layout: page
 title: What is CrossingsCon?
-nav_title: About Us
+nav_title: About CrossingsCon
-category_title: About Us
+category_title: About
 order: 40
 ---